anonresearchsub/anonresearchsub.github.io/docs/relationshipsdecompositions.md

 #### Relationships between Application Elements

-In this work, we consider two *relationship types* between application elements: by element name-similarity and by static relationships.
+In this work, we consider two *relationship types* between application elements: by-element-name-similarity and by-static relationships.
 We collected relationships between elements on a file/class level.

 #### Relationship Data